 Article 5: The Roles of the Board of Directors

-- The board of directors holds responsibilities to deliberate and make a decision on important executive operations stipulated by laws, the articles of incorporation and company rules, and to supervise directors and executive officers as to their execution of duties.
+- The board of directors holds responsibility to deliberate and make decisions on important executive operations stipulated by laws, the articles of incorporation and company rules, and to supervise directors and executive officers as to their execution of duties.

 Article 6: The Composition of the Board of Directors

-- The board of directors must not exceed 11 members as stipulated in the articles of incorporation, and include an adequate number of outside directors needed to supervise important administrative decision makings and execution of executive operations at the board of directors.
+- The board of directors must not exceed 11 members as stipulated in the articles of incorporation, and include an adequate number of outside directors needed to supervise important administrative decision-making and execution of executive operations at the board of directors.

-Article 7: The Qualifications and the Appointment Procedures of Directors and Executive Officers
+Article 7: The Qualifications and the Appointment Procedures for Directors and Executive Officers

-- A director must possess a superior personality and perception, and an ability to execute his/her duties as a director appropriately.
+- A director must possess a fine personality and perception, and an ability to appropriately execute the director's duties.

 - A candidate for a director is decided by the board of directors in accordance with Clause 1 and 2 of this article and through the procedure taken by the Nomination Committee as stipulated in Article 13.

-- An executive officer must possess a superior personality and perception, be acquainted with the business and operation of which he/she takes charge of, and must retain the ability to pursue his/her duties as an executive officer properly.
+- An executive officer must possess a fine personality and perception, be acquainted with the business and operation under the executive officer's direction, and must retain the ability to pursue the duties of an executive officer properly.

 Article 8: The Composition of the Board of Auditors